iZemil/job/interview/getting-started.md

 2. **Stack/Skills:** a list of your skills, such as technical skills, language skills, or soft skills.
 3. **Work experience:** a list of your previous jobs, including the job title, company name, tech stack, and dates of employment.
 You should also include a list of responsibilities and accomplishments for each role, *with a focus on your personal achievements*.
 :::tip
-If you have a short time experience in one company, it would be wise to combine it with another.
+If you have a short time experience in one company, it would be wise to combine it with another one.
 :::
 4. **Education:** your highest degree and the name of the institution where you earned it.
 You should also list any additional education or training you have received, such as professional development courses or certifications.
 5. **Additional information:** any additional information that you think is relevant to the job you are applying for, such as awards or honors, publications, or professional memberships, or hobbies (if you have something special).